Camping Tent Heater Guide

 The heaters that will produce the most heat will also consume the most fuel per hour of operation.
 This is not just a cost concern, but you will need to pack in enough fuel to keep the heater going.
 For example, if you are using a propane heater, a 10,000 BTU unit will burn roughly twice the amount of gas as a 5,000 BTU heater.

 If you are going to set up camp close to a road, weight may not be an issue.
 However, weight becomes a principal concern if you are packing into the backcountry.
-Propane and electric heaters come in various sizes, with some being light enough to take backpacking.
+A portable propane heater and electric heaters come in various sizes, with some being light enough to take backpacking.

 Propane and electric heaters come in various sizes, with some being small enough to fit the palm of your hand.